Development plan for partnerships in China, membership in Fairbiotea and

 There is a HACCP hygiene management certification or ISO 22000 quality management certification to verify the state of hygiene and quality requirements, alternatively the producer is ready to promptly implement such certification.
 All areas of operation are certified organic according to CERES EU 834/2007 and USDA NOP, or else certain measures are undertaken to meet the criteria of these regulations.

 There is a TraCert agreement between the producer/exporter, the importer and the third country organic control body CERES or their executing partner Nanjing Yingmu Organic Products Control, or the producer/exporter is ready to conclude it.
 The TraCert contract regulates the export controls beyond the usual EU organic certification and the implementation of development measures and ensures a high degree of transparency between the contracting parties.

-There is a sustainability certification for UTZ/Rainforest Alliance or the producer is ready to introduce it immediately.
+There is a sustainability certification for Rainforest Alliance, or the producer is ready to introduce it immediately.

-The producers are companies that, as required by Chinese labour law, issue employment contracts to all short and long-term employees in tea agriculture and factories and pay the legal minimum wage, otherwise they are ready to take the necessary steps to comply.
+The producers are companies that, as required by Chinese labour law, issue employment contracts to all short and long-term employees in tea agriculture and factories and pay the statutory minimum wage, or the company is ready to move there immediately.

 The producer discloses the employment contracts at any time at the request of Fairbiotea or the organic control body and fulfils the content of these contracts in practice.

 The producer ensures that all produced tea batches are checked for chemical residues in appropriate laboratories and that the importer and the organic control body are informed about the results.